 The truth (as usual) is far more complicated and nuanced than mere GMAT averages for MBA programs.

 Sadly, there’s no real comfort in stats.
 You’re gonna have to face the music of your unique profile.
-May you face it with the confidence of JT:

 Schools need diverse student bodies.
 They need people of all kinds of backgrounds, based on gender, age, academic background, geographic origin, career industry and function, goals, and other identifiers.
 This is part of what makes the MBA experience so awesome – having your perspective augmented and challenged by people very different from you, many of whom know way more than you do about cool stuff.